SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 using my.bookshop as my from '../db/data-model';

 service CatalogService {
-    entity Books as projection on my.Books;
+    @readonly entity Books as projection on my.Books;
 }
 ````